zaidmohd/azure_arc/docs/azure_jumpstart_arcbox/DevOps/_index.md

   ![Screenshot showing forking sample apps repo](./apps_fork2.png)

-- The name of your GitHub account is passed as a parameter to the template files so take note of your GitHub user name in your forked repo.
+- The name of your GitHub account is passed as the "githubUser" parameter to the template files so take note of your GitHub user name in your forked repo.

   ![Screenshot showing forking sample apps repo](./apps_fork3.png)